dcorvera22/ECE-230L-Assignments/Week 5/README.md

 ## Lab Questions

 ### 1 - Explain the role of the Top Level file.
+It's the file that directly interacts with our FPGA we're using and interacting using the relative circuit pathways via other files.
 ### 2 - Explain the function of the Constraints file.
+It's code that enables the assignment of FPGA hardware, provided by the manufacturer usually through github.
 ### 3 - Was the selection of Minterm and Maxterm correct for each circuit?
 What would you have chosen?